- Age group: skiers between 7-16 years of age

 The LWSC Alpine Ski Team is almost entirely self-funded, coached, and run by parent volunteers.
 This has allowed the club to remain accessible to any and all kids that want to ski competitively and we have had great success over the years developing the average kids into great adults, and in a few cases onto national and international skiing success.
 If you are interested in assisting our coaches throughout the year, on or off hill, please contact us at [email protected].

-Skiers need to have skis, poles, a helmet, leather gloves (each team member gets a pair this year & extras are for sale in the Ski Hill ticket booth) and goggles (clear lenses recommended).
+Skiers need to have skis, poles, a helmet, leather gloves (available for purchase in the Ski Hill ticket booth) and goggles (clear lenses recommended).

 We need more coaches before we can register more kids - Contact Claire to get your skier on the waitlist or become a volunteer coach!